adrelino/variational-depth-from-focus/README.md

 pacman -S cuda
 ```

+Additionally, a [PKGBUILD](https://raw.githubusercontent.com/Crystalix007/PersonalAUR/master/variational-depth-from-focus/PKGBUILD) is provided for Arch Linux users.

 #### Windows
+See commit 17226b9648f11d41b915cd060f9af636d4e106de for OpenCV 2.4 support.

-The code was tested under Windows 8.1, OpenCV 2.4.10, CMake 3.2.1, CUDA 7.0 and assumes you have a working version of Visual Studio installed.In our case, we worked with Visual Studio Ultimate 2013.
+The code was tested under Windows 8.1, OpenCV 2.4.10, CMake 3.2.1, CUDA 7.0 and assumes you have a working version of Visual Studio installed.
+In our case, we worked with Visual Studio Ultimate 2013.

 If you do not have a version of Visual Studio, it is recommended that you install it first.
 One can obtain a free version under the following link: